 Maryland does not recognize permits/licenses issued by other states.
 Exception applies only to those armored car drivers who possess valid permits issued by their states and are on active duty in Maryland.

-Note: First time applicants should submit their fingerprint to the FBI and CJIS through the Electronic Fingerprint Processing Center which is accredited by the Maryland Department of Public Safety and Correctional Services.
+Your Special Skill Essay - Use this platform to order your valid paper handled on time commit your assignment to us and we will do our best for you Note: First time applicants should submit their fingerprint to the FBI and CJIS through the Electronic Fingerprint Processing Center which is accredited by the Maryland Department of Public Safety and Correctional Services.

 1. Applying for a Carry Permit in Maryland